Umar--Khan/PropertySearchServer/README.md

 Project Demo : https://youtu.be/ULLsDGJOje4

 3 week project.
 From planning to final which you can see in the demo.
+Based on Rightmove but made with a minimalistic approach.

 Using MERN stack with Redux.